LucasRiestra/LudusCocktailsApp/README.md

 ## Live Demo

+Desktop Demo: Here's a demo of the app on desktop. https://www.loom.com/share/7f0c759824d74fb7b71935030820de27

+Responsive Demo: Additionally, check out this https://www.loom.com/share/03ff3095ec5a4629b25634508ea415c5

-You can see the application in action here "https://luduscocktailsparty.netlify.app/"
+You can see the application in action here https://luduscocktailsparty.netlify.app/

 ## Unit Testing

 We have included unit tests using Jest to ensure code stability and reliability.
-You can run the tests with the command "npm test".
+You can run the tests with the command "npx jest".

 ## Contributions